MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-get-started.md

 # Get started with Surface Hub 3 on the Microsoft Teams Rooms on Windows experience

-Bring hybrid teams together with a more inclusive way to meet and co-create.
-Empower teamwork anywhere with Surface Hub 3 (50/85”), a collaborative canvas and meetings device certified for Microsoft Teams.
-Whether remote or in the same space, teams can whiteboard ideas, contribute to projects, and connect dynamically with video conference experiences that engage people wherever they work.
+Surface Hub 3 (50/85”) comes with Windows 11 running Microsoft Teams Rooms, enabling hybrid teams to collaborate in a more inclusive way to meet and co-create.

 There are several ways to get the new Surface Hub experience:

+- Purchase a new Surface Hub 3 (available December 2023).
-- Beginning December 2023, you can purchase a new Surface Hub 3 or purchase the Surface Hub 3 Pack (aka replacement cartridge) for your existing Surface Hub 2S device.
+- Upgrade from Surface Hub 2S to Surface Hub 3 via the [Surface Hub 3 Pack](surface-hub-3-pack-techspecs.md) (aka replacement cartridge), (available December 2023).
-- Or migrate your existing Surface Hub 2S to the new experience following public release of migration software and instructions early next year (Q1 CY2024).
+- Migrate your Surface Hub 2S to the new experience following public release of migration software and instructions early next year (available February 2024).

 ## Hybrid meetings that include everyone

-Dissolve boundaries for hybrid teams with meetings and collaboration device built for Microsoft Teams.
-Inclusively engage everyone with a vibrant, dynamic view of in-room interactions when you use the Surface Hub Smart Camera.
-Whether hopping on a quick call with your colleagues or joining a more formal conversation with a client or partner – the experience on Surface Hub is seamless.

-- A powerful meetings platform that’s certified for Microsoft Teams.
-Collaboration and co-creation in a Microsoft Teams meeting is seamless on Surface Hub.
+- Surface Hub 3 provides a premium meetings platform certified for Microsoft Teams.
 Anyone can walk up and join a Microsoft Teams meeting with one touch, instantly interacting in a familiar experience optimized for (50/85”).
 - Remote participants have the best possible view of the room with Surface Hub Smart Camera.
-With sharp focus on the foreground and background, remote participants can see people interact with content on Surface Hub, even as they can see everyone else in the room.
-AI-powered Surface Hub Smart Camera dynamically adjusts the video feed, re-framing the view when someone leaves, more people come in, or a person interacts with content on the display.
-Surface Hub Smart Camera has an ultra-wide field of view of 136 degrees, automatic framing, high-quality glass optics, and a great low light sensor.
+With sharp focus on the foreground and background, remote participants can see people interact with content on Surface Hub, while also viewing everyone else in the room.
+The AI-powered Surface Hub Smart Camera dynamically adjusts the video feed, re-framing the view when someone leaves, more people come in, or a person interacts with content on the display.
+Surface Hub Smart Camera has an ultra-wide field of view of 136 degrees, automatic framing, high-quality glass optics, and low light sensor.
 - One-touch-join a Microsoft Teams, Zoom or Webex meeting from the home screen.
 Join meeting requests from partners or customers without hassle – (50/85”) can also connect to meetings across platforms.
 - Make better human connections – facial expressions and body language are brought to life on the big screen.
-Images and video appear crisp and clear on a brilliant, 4K screen with incredibly high resolution and amazing graphics performance.
+Images and video appear crisp and clear on a brilliant, 4K screen with high resolution and graphics performance.

 ## Manage remotely and stay secure anywhere